 Of the three options we’ve tried, only this one fulfills our initial condition of

-Now, looking at our answer choices, we see that only one of them can be true when a is even and b is odd, or vice versa.
-We can rule out answers (A), (B), (D) and (E), because they all imply (or explicitly state) that a and b have the same parity (i.e., both even or both odd).
+Now, looking at our answer choices, we see that only one of them can be true when is even and is odd, or vice versa.
+We can rule out answers (A), (B), (D) and (E), because they all imply (or explicitly state) that and have the same parity (i.e., both even or both odd).
 That leaves correct answer (C), which not only permits the integers to have different parities, but requires it: in order for two integers to have an odd sum, one of those integers must be even and the other one odd.

 Math Review Reference